Weighted fractional generalized cumulative past entropy and its properties: Weighted fractional generalized cumulative past entropy

 which also reveal that the WFGCPEs of $X_{1}$ and $X_{2}$ are different from each other. \end{example} From Example \ref{ex2.1}, we notice that when ignoring qualitative characteristic of a given data set, the fractional generalized cumulative past entropy of two distributions are same, as treated from the quantitative point of view.
 However, when we do not ignore it, they are not same.
 In Table $1$, we provide closed form expressions of the WFGCPE of various distributions for two choices of $\psi(x)$.
 Let $K$ and $\bar{K}=1-K$ be the distribution and survival functions of a symmetrically distributed random variable with bounded support $(0,s)$. \cite{di2021fractional} showed that for this symmetric random variable the fractional generalized cumulative residual entropy and the fractional generalized cumulative entropy are same.
 However, this property does not hold for the weighted versions of the fractional generalized cumulative residual entropy and fractional generalized cumulative entropy.
 Indeed,

 Particularly, for a symmetric random variable $X$ with $\psi(x)=x$, we have

 where $CRE_{\gamma}(X)$ and $CRE_{\gamma}^{\psi(x)=x}(X)$ are respectively known as the fractional generalized cumulative residual entropy and weighted fractional generalized cumulative residual entropy. \cite{di2021fractional} showed that the fractional generalized cumulative entropy of a nonnegative random variable is shift-independent.
-In the following proposition, we establish that the WFGCPE is shift-dependent.
-This makes the proposed weighted fractional measure useful in context-dependent situations. \begin{proposition} Let $Y=aX+b,$ where $a>0$ and $b\ge0.$ Then,